AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Inheritance.md

 Access modifiers affect how members of a class (functions and variables) can be accessed by other code, _including_ derived classes.
 Because of this, the _protected_ modifier should be used for the data members of the base class instead of _private_ to allow derived classes to still access said class members.
-When inheriting from a class, inherit it as _public_; you can inherit as _private_ or _protected_, but don't worry about that for now.
+When inheriting from a class, inherit it as _public_; you can inherit as _private_ or _protected_ too, but don't worry about that for now.
 If not specified, it will assume private.

 ```C++
 // ****** DOG CLASS ****** //